A Graphical Framework for Testing Hierarchically Structured Hypothesis Families: Introduction

-The rest of the paper is organized as follows.
-We discuss our research motivation through an example and briefly introduce the idea of our family-based graphical approach in Section \ref{HEURISTIC}.
-We then present some basic notations and assumptions in Section \ref{PRELIMINARY}.
-In Section \ref{MAIN_THEORY}, we introduce the general algorithm for sequentially testing families of hypotheses and show its overall FWER control.
-In Section \ref{CASES}, we show the advantages of our approach through three case studies in Bretz et al. (2009).
-A real data analysis is performed in Section \ref{EXAMPLE}.
-Some concluding remarks are made in Section \ref{FUTURE_WORK} and all proofs are deferred to Appendix.
+The remainder of the paper is organized as follows.
+Section~\ref{HEURISTIC} motivates the proposed approach through two heuristic examples.
+Section~\ref{PRELIMINARY} introduces the notation and assumptions.
+Section~\ref{MAIN_THEORY} presents the general sequential testing algorithm and establishes FWER control.
+Section~\ref{CASES} illustrates the advantages of the approach through three case studies from \citet{bretz2009graphical}.
+Section~\ref{EXAMPLE} provides a real data application.
+Section~\ref{sec:simulation} presents a simulation study evaluating the finite-sample performance of the proposed method.
+Section~\ref{FUTURE_WORK} concludes with a discussion of future research directions.
+Technical proofs are collected in the Appendix.